Volleyball Serve Receive Formations in a 6-2 Offense (Setters for Middles)

 Rotation 1 can be a little tricky because all three of the front row players are lined up out of position.
 The front row outside hitter (OH1) is hitting right side, the right side hitter is in the middle, and the middle hitter (MH1) is outside.
-Ideally, your right side hitter in this rotation can also hit some of the quicker options, and that give you some different playsets to implement.
+Ideally, your right side hitter in this rotation can also hit some of the quicker options, and that gives you some different playsets to implement.

-Rotation 1 & 4 Alternative Formations
+Rotation 1 and 4 Alternative Formations

-Rotations 1 & 4 both allow a few other options.
+Rotations 1 and 4 both allow a few other options.
 In the left side of the photo below, you can stack all three hitters to the left, allowing your outside hitter (OH1) to be able to attack from the left side.
 Your middle hitter (MH1) should also be able to get to the middle.
 Your right side attacker will have some issues, but they can combination with the middle hitter or race over to the right side while the serve is in the air.

 On the right side of the photo, if your outside hitter (OH1) is struggling or you'd like them to safely be in the offense, you can pull the right side hitter (RSH) back to pass and push the outside hitter forward.